UWPCE-PythonCert/PythonCertDevel220/source/modules/index.rst

        generated during class so its targetted to the cohort?
     #.
 Deal with video here tags
     #.
 Deal with how videos fit
     #.
-Be sure all dependencies are OK given class resequence
+Be sure all lesson inter-dependencies are OK given class resequence
     #.
 Add all code to github
+    #.
+Recommend Andy and Luis to walk through class web site on zoom for review

 Arranged in order of the lessons: